Cruise from Stockholm – the essential guide

 Transport options from Stockholm Arlanda Airport to the city center

-Here are the transport options from Stockholm Arlanda Airport (ARN) to your city center hotel, about 40km from the airport.
+Here are the transport options from Stockholm Arlanda Airport (ARN) to your city center hotel, which is about 40 km from the airport.

 Bus

-Airport coaches leave every 10-15 minutes and take you to Stockholms central station (City Terminal).
+Airport coaches leave every 10-15 minutes and take you to Stockholms Central Station (City Terminal).
 These airport coaches are called Flygbussarna.
-A one-way ticket costs about 120 sek per person and the journey time is around 45 minutes.
+A one-way ticket costs about 120 sek per person, and the journey is around 45 minutes.

 Airport Express Train